timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances.md

 ![](../images/initial_automated_setup_for_serverless/Multi-Tenancy-automatic-running-example-04.gif)

-The script takes roughly 30 minutes.
+The execution takes roughly 30 minutes.
 You will be asked to review some configurations and press enter to move forward in some steps.
 The script will stop in some situations when it discovers a problem during the setup.

 After this the URL of the frontend applications will be displayed.

 For both tenants the following test user can be used to log in:

-User: thomas@example.com.
-Password: thomas4appid
+* User:` thomas@example.com`#

+* Password: `thomas4appid`

 ### Step 6: Understand the details of the initial installation bash scripts